Burnham Overy Staithe beach is yet another wonderful secluded Norfolk beach, but reached by just over a one mile walk.

 I think this is one of the “best approaches to a Norfolk beach.”

 Boats, salt marshes, sand dunes and peace - what more could you ask for?

-Once you step over the sand dunes, you’re met with the most wonderful expanse of sand stretching from West to East, as far as you can see - you can walk all the way to Wells if you choose.
+Once you step over the dunes, you’re met with the most wonderful expanse of sandy beach stretching from West to East, as far as you can see - you can walk all the way to Wells if you choose.
 You'll see from the photo below the beautiful unspoilt coastline.

 You wouldn’t really come to this beach for a bucket and spade day, unlike Wells beach where you can arrive at the beach 5 minutes from having parked the car.
 It would just be too far to carry everything, and I think the children would get restless long before they got there!

 These visual memories of vast stretches of sky and sand stay with you year round.
 You’ll love them!

 For more detailed information on all of the accessible Norfolk beaches, why not take a look at this helpful and most comprehensive book.